 Guilty Plea In Bakersfield Mortgage Fraud Scheme

-FRESNO, Calif. — Antonio Perez Marcial, 41, of Bakersfield, pleaded guilty today to conspiracy to commit bank fraud, mail fraud, and wire fraud, in connection with a mortgage fraud scheme in Bakersfield, U.S. Attorney Benjamin B. Wagner announced.
+FRESNO, Calif. — Arlene Jeanette Mojardin, 32, of Bakersfield, pleaded guilty today to conspiracy to commit bank fraud, mail fraud, and wire fraud, in connection with a mortgage fraud scheme in Bakersfield, U.S. Attorney Benjamin B. Wagner announced.

-This case is the product of a joint investigation by the Federal Bureau of Investigation and the Internal Revenue Service - Criminal Investigation.
-Assistant U.S. Attorneys Kirk E. Sherriff and Henry Z. Carbajal III are prosecuting the case.
+This case is the product of an investigation by the Internal Revenue Service‑Criminal Investigation and the Federal Bureau of Investigation.
+Assistant U.S. Attorneys Kirk E. Sherriff, Henry Z. Carbajal III, and Megan A. S. Richards are prosecuting the case.

-Perez-Marcial is scheduled to be sentenced on June 2, 2014 at 10:00 a.m. by Senior United States District Judge Anthony W. Ishii.
-The maximum sentence for the conspiracy charge is 30 years in prison.
+Mojardin is scheduled to be sentenced on May 18, 2015, by Senior United States District Judge Anthony W. Ishii.
+The maximum sentence for the conspiracy charge is 30 years in prison and a $1 million fine.
 The actual sentence will be determined at the discretion of the court after consideration of any applicable statutory sentencing factors and the Federal Sentencing Guidelines, which take into account a number of variables.